CleanCut/rusty_engine/README.md

 Rusty Engine is a fun, cross-platform game engine written in Rust.
 The primary goal is to be as simple to use as possible so game engine concepts don't get in the way of learning Rust.

-[Questions], [bug reports], and contributions are most welcome.
+[Questions], [bug reports], and contributions are most welcome!

-If you find this project useful, please consider [sponsoring] me!
+If you would like to support this project, please [sponsor] me. 💖

 ## Features